microsoft/FluidFramework/packages/dds/tree/src/simple-tree/ProxyBinding.md

 ### Cooked Proxies

 A proxy is fully cooked when it finally associates itself with a `FlexTreeNode`.
-This happens lazily on demand, if/when proxy is read.
+This happens lazily on demand, if/when a marinated proxy is read or mutated.

 ```ts
 const point = new Point({ x: 3, y: 3 }); // `point` is raw